shabin5785/react-notes/Notes_1.md

 - Using class component gives as access to state.

-- jsx has different names for some html parameters, like className for class. class is a differnt meaning in jsx.
+- jsx has different names for some html parameters, like className for class. class is a differnt meaning in jsx. jsx has equivalent to most html fns and parameters.
 - jsx has {}, which means a js expression to be executed.
 Which can be a variable ,expression a fn etc.
 - we cannot modify state directly, only via set state.
 This is part of uni direction flow.
 Also this restriction allows react to monitor state changes and react to it.